The Gospel in 3 John: Key Bible Verses & Commentary

 The-Gospel-in-3-John.jpg

-Lord’s Library editors created this introductory guide to the Gospel in 3 John to showcase how the Scriptures reveal salvation by grace through faith in 3 John.
+Lord’s Library editors created this introductory guide to the Gospel in 3 John to showcase how the Scriptures reveal salvation by grace through faith.

-The Third Epistle of John, attributed to the Apostle John, is a brief and personal letter addressed to Gaius, a beloved member of the early Christian community.
-Though short, this letter provides valuable insights into the practical outworking of the Gospel in the lives of believers, particularly concerning hospitality, support for traveling missionaries, and the integrity of church leadership.
+Authored by the Apostle John, the Third Epistle of John is a brief, personal letter addressed to Gaius, a dear friend of John.
+Though short, this letter provides valuable insights into the practical outworking of the Gospel in the lives of Christians, particularly concerning hospitality, support for traveling missionaries, and the integrity of church leadership.
 Central to 3 John is the message that walking in the truth of the Gospel leads to a life of love, faithfulness, and generosity.

-The letter also highlights the importance of hospitality and support for fellow believers, particularly those engaged in missionary work.
-John commends Gaius for his faithful support of traveling teachers and missionaries, noting, “Beloved, thou doest faithfully whatsoever thou doest to the brethren, and to strangers” (3 John 1:5).
-This encouragement underscores the practical implications of the Gospel, which calls believers to show love and support for one another, especially those laboring to spread the message of Christ.
+On this note, John commends Gaius for his faithful support of traveling teachers and missionaries, noting in 3 John 1:5: “Beloved, thou doest faithfully whatsoever thou doest to the brethren, and to strangers;” We can see here the practical implications of the Gospel, which calls believers to show support via love for one another, especially those laboring to spread the message of Christ.

 The Gospel